Xetibo/ReSet-Doc/sections/appendix/user_tests.typ

 #subsubsection("Feedback")
 In general, the feedback from the participants was predominantly positive.
-Most participants did not encounter any big issues.
+Most participants did not encounter any major issues.
 The suggestions for improvements were mostly cosmetic or small usability improvements.

 #subsubsubsection("Ease of use")
 The feedback regarding the ease of use was very positive.
-Most participants found the plugins to be very intuitive to use because the UX was familiar.
+Most participants found the plugins to be very intuitive to use because the user experience was familiar.
 Another point that was mentioned was it worked with different themes.
 One participant mentioned that the drag-and-drop feature for the keyboard plugin was not effortless.
 In @test-eou-experience the participant's review scores regarding ease of use are shown.

 #align(
   center, [#figure(